MIXED ECONOMIC SIGNALS CONTINUE IN MARCH

 Bond and Debt Security Risks

-The market value of corporate bonds will fluctuate, and if the bond is sold prior to maturity, the investor’s yield may differ from the
+The market value of corporate bonds will fluctuate, and if the bond is sold prior to maturity, the investor’s yield may differ from the advertised yield.

 Mortgage-backed securities are subject to credit, default, prepayment, extension, market and interest rate risk.

 Government bonds and Treasury bills are guaranteed by the U.S. government as to the timely payment of principal and interest and, if held to maturity, offer a fixed rate of return and fixed principal value.
 However, the value of fund shares is not guaranteed and will fluctuate.